If you're coming to New Zealand and want to know your tax requirements, see our section about international tax for individuals.

 If you have a temporary tax exemption, it is important to know that applying and getting Working for Families will cancel it.

-It's best to contact the service in your home country to see how your move will affect your current child support agreement.
+It's best to contact the service in your home country to see how your move will affect your current child support arrangement.

 If you're new to New Zealand, see if you're eligible for a student loan.